 If your Google account is controlled by a school or business, it is very common to not be able to change the Sleep settings.
 Luckily, there is a simple extension you can install to keep your Chromebook awake.
 It’s simply called Keep Awake.

-You can install it for free from this link.
+You can install it for free from the Chrome Web Store.

 You can easily click the extension icon to turn “keep screen on” feature on/off.